Abieskawa/Digital-breeding-modules/README.md

 # Digital-breeding-modules
-The developing digital-breeding related tools will be deposited here.
+This repository will be deposited with developing digital-breeding related tools.
 The datasets used to construct model will skipped here due to potential authority issues.